AmaurySalles/emissions-study/README.md

 4. Install all the requirements `python3 -m pip install -r requirements.txt`

 ## Run

-Run locally with the `python emissions.py` command.
+To initialise the database, run the `emissions.py` script with the following command: `python3 -m emissions.py`

+To launch the streamlit app: `streamlit run app.py`